clearmatics/ion/README.md

 In order for two systems or chains to interoperate there must be some notion of the passing of state between the systems.
 The passing of this state ideally must be trustless and thus the State Validation layer handles this.
 It's purpose is to provide a mechanism by which passed state is checked for validity and correctness.
 Since we draw dependence on the state of another system to trigger arbitrary code execution we must ensure that any state that is passed is indeed correct.

-#### State Transition Verification
+#### State Transition

 Once state has been passed from one system to another it can be used as a dependency for code execution.
 This code execution should have conditions to be contingent on a certain piece of data from another system/chain.
 In practice this could be checking the balance of an account on another chain or asserting that some transaction has been fulfilled.

-The State Transition Verification layer should provide a mechanism to allow checks to be made against the stored state from another system.
+The State Transition layer should provide a mechanism to allow checks to be made against the stored state from another system.
 These checks should involve discerning and/or confirming a certain piece of data or event in the state of another chain and using the successful verification to trigger the execution of code.

-### Interoperating Betweeen Ethereum Chains
+### Ethereum to Ethereum Interface

 With Ethereum, interoperation between chains is mainly a question of validation as they share the EVM.
 We currently have made an implementation of the Clique proof-of-authority consensus mechanism used by the Rinkeby Testnet for validation.
 We achieve state verifications via event consumption.
 Using the presence of an event in a transaction, we can verify if the expected computation was done and to only do something if the verification succeeds.